Risk Protection Order in Polk County

 Any RPO is serious because it is a judicial finding that a person poses a “significant danger” of injuring another person or committing suicide with a firearm.
 The RPO can impact a person’s ability to find employment, attend school, or rent an apartment.
 It shows up on any routine background check and the clerk of court’s website.

 Even worse, the RPO can never be sealed or expunged.
 Although the RPO initially lasts for 12 months, it can theoretically be extended on a yearly basis for the rest of the Respondent’s life.

 If you were served with a temporary risk protection order in Polk County and notified of an upcoming hearing, seek out the services of an attorney experienced in fighting RPO cases if you wish to contest the allegations.

 Leslie Sammis, an attorney at the Sammis Law Firm in Tampa, FL, is experienced in helping the Respondent fight allegations in a petition for a risk protection order.
-She has fought five RPO cases in Pinellas County, FL, and successfully argue a motion to vacate a RPO in Hillsborough County.
+She has fought five RPO cases in Pinellas County, FL, and won several of them.
+She has also successfully argued a motion to vacate a RPO and won several RPO cases in Hillsborough County after contested hearings.

 If you want to fight the allegations at the final RPO hearing, move to vacate a previously imposed final RPO, or fight a petition to extend the RPO at the end of the one year, then contact us.

 Don’t face the judge alone.
 Call 813-250-0500 for a free consultation.